 Located just off the hustle and bustle of Broadway Parade on sleepy Elder Avenue, we place a strong emphasis on real ale, boasting 6 hand pumps, two t-bars serving a wide range of local and national beers, as well as fine spirits and rotation wines.
-Our kitchen running seven days a week, offers a seasonal selection of freshly made buns, bites, dishes and our famous Sunday roast.
+Our kitchen, which is open Tuesday to Sunday, offers a seasonal selection of freshly made buns, bites, dishes and our famous Sunday roast.

 Every night at the Earl Haig Hall is different.
 They host some special music events across the years alongside local DJ heros, Harry’s Pub Quiz on Tuesdays, baby and toddler groups, yoga, tai chi, life drawing classes, live theatre and cabaret, there certainly is something for everyone.
-On Sundays, kick back with the family and let our chefs do all the hard work for you, with ‘Host Your Own Roast’.
+On Sundays, kick back with the family and let our chefs do all the hard work for you.
 Enjoy the sounds of our afternoon pianist and keep the kids entertained with our vintage football table and selection of board games.
 Don’t forget to take a peek at our colourful and creative beer garden out back!